Code testing should not be neglected. Unit 9 overviews how to test code and which modules can be used to test the code automatically.

 Hi,

-I also agree with you that the great strength of the metamodel approach is the focus on device interactions.
 But, as you said, it is very time-consuming and a big challenge when time is of the essence in development.